Cliftleigh

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 13 active stops operating within Cliftleigh, all of which are bus stops.
-These stops are served by a total of 25 routes, collectively facilitating 279 weekly passenger trips.
-Transport accessibility is moderate, with residents typically situated 468 meters from the nearest stop.
-As primarily residential, most residents commute outward.
-Car remains the dominant mode at 98%, with an average vehicle ownership of 1.7 per dwelling, exceeding the regional average.
-According to the 2021 Census, 16.5% of residents work from home, potentially influenced by COVID-19 conditions.
+Cliftleigh has 13 active public transport stops, all of which are bus stops.
+These stops are served by 25 different routes that collectively provide 279 weekly passenger trips.
+Transport accessibility is rated as moderate, with residents typically located 468 meters from the nearest stop.
+Most residents commute outward due to the area's residential nature, and cars remain the primary mode of transport at 98%.
+On average, there are 1.7 vehicles per dwelling, which is higher than the regional average.
+According to the 2021 Census, 16.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Service frequency averages 39 trips per day across all routes, translating to approximately 21 weekly trips per individual stop.
+The service frequency averages 39 trips per day across all routes, equating to approximately 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport